 Therapists are often in the position of helping someone who has experienced something they have not, and marriage is just one example.
 Therapists at RTS Jackson receive training in a variety of areas including Family Systems, Family Issues in Psychology and Theology, Communication, Human Sexuality and Sex Therapy.
 Therapists then have the tools to serve as objective third parties who can effectively help to manage and resolve conflict.

 How does one become licensed or certified?

-Courses offered at RTS Jackson satisfy educational requirements for both Licensed Marriage and Family Therapist and Professional Counselor licensure in most states.
+Courses offered at RTS Jackson satisfy educational requirements for licensure both as a Marriage and Family Therapist (LMFT) and Professional Counselor (LPC) in most states.

-As each state specifies its own licensure requirements, prospective students are advised to check with the licensure board in their state or the state in which they plan to work.
-For more information on Marriage and Family Therapy state boards, click here.
+Since each state specifies its own licensure requirements, prospective students are advised to check with the licensure board in their state or the state in which they plan to work.
+Read more about MFT Licensing Boards from AAMFT.